ImperialCollegeLondon/webBO/README.md

 ## key features

-`Web-BO` is a web application offering a graphical user interface (GUI) to facilitate the application of BO to a wide array of chemical problems and offers several key features:
+<a href="https://suprashare.rcs.ic.ac.uk/web-bo/">`Web-BO`</a> is a web application offering a graphical user interface (GUI) to facilitate the application of BO to a wide array of chemical problems and offers several key features:
 * **modular platform** that is easily integrated into existing ELN frameworks
 * can be used as a **standalone database and optimiser for chemical tasks**.
 All of the data is stored in a searchable SQL database in an intuitive and future-proof form, enabling efficient benchmarking of varying data-driven optimisation algorithms.
 * **no coding experience is necessary** to interface with and apply BO algorithms to chemical optimisation applications.